andrew/ultimate-awesome/README.md

 - [awesome-vision-to-music-generation](https://github.com/wzk1015/awesome-vision-to-music-generation) - [ISMIR 2025] A curated list of vision-to-music generation: methods, datasets, evaluation and challenges.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-claude](https://github.com/alvinunreal/awesome-claude) - A curated list of awesome things related to Anthropic Claude.
+- [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [awesome-computer-vision-in-sports](https://github.com/avijit9/awesome-computer-vision-in-sports) - A comprehensive list of papers on computer vision in sports.
 - [Awesome-Causal-RL](https://github.com/familyld/Awesome-Causal-RL) - A curated list of causal reinforcement learning resources.
-- [awesome-computational-biology](https://github.com/inoue0426/awesome-computational-biology) - Awesome list of computational biology.
 - [awesome-data-contamination](https://github.com/lyy1994/awesome-data-contamination) - The Paper List on Data Contamination for Large Language Models Evaluation.
 - [awesome-memento](https://github.com/machawk1/awesome-memento) - A list of things related to software, literature, and other content for 🕣 Memento.
 - [Aweome-Heathcare-Federated-Learning](https://github.com/monk1337/Aweome-Heathcare-Federated-Learning) - A curated list of Federated Learning papers/articles and recent advancements.